payneteasy/startup-parameters/README.md

 ## License

-The BerTlv framework is licensed under the Apache License 2.0
+The Startup Parameters library is licensed under the Apache License 2.0